 Visual estimation skills are learned over time and are often used in conjunction with speed monitoring equipment.
 Officers are trained to make an educated guess about the rate of speed using a basic equation:

 Rate x Time = Distance

 When asking an officer about this equation, your attorney will establish the time and distance used to estimate the rate of speed.
-If the officer isn’t sure, it may help your case because it calls the estimate into question.
+If the officer is not sure, it may help your case, because it calls the estimate into question.
 If the time and distance cited is inconsistent with the speed estimation, it may also help your case.

 When establishing the time they used for estimation, note that the longer they took to arrive at the reading, the slower the vehicle was traveling.
 When establishing the distance from which they made the estimation, note that the closer they were to the vehicle, the slower it was traveling.
 For example, it makes a difference if they were 200 feet away or 300 feet away and if they observed the vehicle for four seconds or six seconds.

 Once the variables of time and distance are established in the equation, you can properly calculate the rate of speed.
 To calculate the rate of speed, divide the distance by the time to determine feet per second (fps) and then divide the feet per second by 1.466 (the rate at one mph).

 Here is an example using this formula:

 Time = four seconds